 Did I like it???

-Hmmmmm was okay, would prefer my 2 minutes noddles anytime over cao lau, with the two month lockdown, have become quite a speciality in make them
+Hmmmmm was okay.
+I would prefer my 2 minute noddles anytime over Cao Lau.
+With the two-month lockdown, I have become quite a specialist in making them.

 L: the Cao Lau I ate